-We live in a world that is non-stop busy.
+We live in a non-stop busy world.
 We rush from one meeting to the next.
 Our phone notifications go off day and night.
 Our email notifications can get out of control.
 Yet, this is the new norm, and it is causing anxiety and overwhelm to take over many parts of our lives.
 Creating a calm mindset can help gain back some of that control.
 Let’s look at how to create calm.

 Creating a Calm Mindset by Looking for Anxiety Builders

 Every day I rush through my morning to-do list, I love to write it is my passion but blogging requires much more than just writing.
 A lot of my time is spent on social media as well.
 I know I can tend to spend way, way, way too much time on my phone.

 Have you ever checked your screen time?
 It might shock you.
 I am embarrassed to say that I have spent an average of 40 hours per week on my screen.
 That’s a freaking full-time job of hours.
 Although that includes time spent listening to classes, books, music, and the news, which I usually do while working, social media is a lot of that time.

 Need help with habit tracking?
 Check out my Habit Tracker sheets on Etsy!

 If you have an iPhone you can see exactly where you spend your time on your device.
 Productivity, social media, communications, etc. It even shows you which apps you use the most.
 You can look back through the weeks to compare stats.
 This is a great tool to track your habits and see where you can gain extra time by cutting the chaos.

 Creating a calm mindset by causing more anxiety… just for a few days

 Cause more anxiety by stirring up the pot good and hard.
 Yep, that’s right!
 The best way to make a big change is to take a giant step of action!